jacekturek/fuzyecon/README.md

 > e.g. fuzzy inference, fuzzy system, fuzzy rules and other.

+It is iteresting to learn about the fuzzy sets and the features in the library because the sets can be used in broad contexts as a tool for economical modeling (like as AI-implementation of econometric models).

 ##

 > ℹ️ fuzzy sets are a part of the Artificial Inteligence toolkit